PolyArch/cs259/04-miniproj-2.md

 HOWEVER: I would caution that you should only do this if your kernel implementations are pretty good -- perhaps within 10x of min(CUDNN,roofline).
-If your kernel performance is very low, there's a danger that eitehr 1. you are hitting some difficult-to-model bottleneck (eg. your data-layout is not great, causing many oustanding memory requests), or 2. it will be too easy because the performance is low and doesn't scale in an interesting way.
-Feel free to use your discression.
+If your kernel performance is very low, there's a danger that either 1. you are hitting some difficult-to-model bottleneck (eg. your data-layout is not great, causing many outstanding memory requests), or 2. it will be too easy because the performance is low and doesn't scale in an interesting way.
+Feel free to use your discretion.

 * *Do we need to think about loop scheduling and tiling?*